This is an undergraduate course on computer operating systems.

 You should learn how to use the Terminal program to compile, run, and debug programs.

-It's probably a good idea to also learn how to use a text editor (such as vi, emacs, or nano)
+It's probably a good idea to also learn how to use a text editor (such as vi, emacs, or pico)

 to create and edit C program source code.